Tesla calms fears with strong sales numbers

 On Saturday, the second to last day of the quarter, Musk reached a deal with the SEC to pay a $20 million fine and step aside as chairman of Tesla.
 He will remain as CEO, news that relieved Wall Street on Monday.

+Executives have also left the company in recent months, including the chief accounting officer, who quit after less than a month on the job.

+Tesla (TSLA) stock was down about 2% after the production and sales report.

 Tesla will release revenue and profit numbers later in the quarter.
-Tesla (TSLA) stock rose in premarket trading on the production and sales report.
+The report did not give details on where those figures would come in.
+It did say that all Model 3s sold at the end of the quarter were the more expensive all-wheel-drive models, powered by dual electric motors.

+Musk also sent an email to all Tesla employees over the weekend saying that the company was close to its goal of being profitable.